 Backup Strategies

-Backups ensure that business data is secured from irredeemable loss and is available whenever it’s needed.
+Backups ensure that business data is secured from irredeemable loss and is available whenever needed.
 There are multiple approaches an organization could take for its backup regimen.
 However, not all are equally effective.
 Many system administrators regard the 3-2-1 method as one of the most effective backup techniques.
-We’ll take a look at what the 3 2 1 backup rule is and why it’s the one you should go with when defining your backup plan.
+We’ll look at the 3 2 1 backup rule and why it is the one you should go with when defining your backup plan.

 Backup Strategies: Why the 3-2-1 Backup Strategy is the Best